bitrix24/b24restdocs/api-reference/chat-bots/imbot-register.md

 {% note warning %}

-If you plan to install more than one chat-bot within a single application: *Bitrix24 Rest* imposes a restriction on working with event handlers – there can only be one handler per application.
+If you plan to install more than one chat-bot within one application: *Bitrix24 Rest* imposes a restriction on working with event handlers – there can only be one handler per application.
 Therefore, when registering a second chat-bot, the links to the handlers **EVENT_MESSAGE_ADD**, **EVENT_WELCOME_MESSAGE**, and **EVENT_BOT_DELETE** must be the same as those of the first.

 If it is necessary to handle multiple bots within one application, this must be accounted for within the event handler.
-For this, when an event occurs, an array of bots is passed to allow for correct processing.
+For this, when an event occurs, an array of bots is passed so that they can be processed correctly.

 The maximum number of bots for one application: 5.